JeanHany/ProjectSR/README.md

 $make

 ## Run
-You can play with three players
+You can play with two players

 Server